vyasgiridhar/metamon/README.md

 ### Self-Play Datasets

+Almost all improvement in `metamon`'s performance is driven by large and diverse datasets of agent vs. agent battles.
 Public self-play datasets are stored on huggingface at [`jakegrigsby/metamon-parsed-pile`](https://huggingface.co/datasets/jakegrigsby/metamon-parsed-pile).
 Trajectories were generated by the `rl/self_play` launcher with various team sets and model pools.

  There are currently two subsets:

 | Name |  Size | Description |